 The short answer is no, lump sum personal injury payments are not taxable.
 However, read on for more detailed information regarding how tax may impact different types of injury compensation such as weekly WorkCover payments.

-When a person is injured as a result of someone else’s negligence, whether they are at work, on the road, or under medical care, they may be eligible to claim compensation for their injuries and loss suffered.
+When a person is injured as a result of someone else’s negligence, whether they are at work, on public property, on the road, or under medical care, they may be eligible to claim compensation for their injuries and loss suffered.
 After a person goes through the process of making a claim, they may be successful and receive a compensation payment.

 Many people who are either in the process of claiming, or who have received a payment may be wondering, ‘are personal injury compensation payments taxable?’
 The short answer to this is, no. Any lump-sum personal injury compensation payment in Queensland (such as workers compensation or motor vehicle accident payments) are not taxable.